xyy2006/feature_preprocesss_pipeline/README.md

 # feature_preprocesss_pipeline
-automated using some caret package functions and in-house functions
+automated feature diagnosis and preprocess pipeline using some caret package functions and in-house written functions.